Rising-Stars-by-Sunshine/Yiwei_Zhang_PS2/README.md

 # Yiwei_Zhang_PS2
+# A Dual Approach to Stock Market Analysis: Integrating Machine Learning Forecasting and Regression Discontinuity to Assess the Impact of the Federal Reserve’s COVID-19 Policy Intervention on Investor Sentiment

 # 🖥️ System Configuration Instructions

 This repository contains the system configuration details, including **CPU, Memory, Disk Space, Python environment, and installed packages**.
 These specifications ensure compatibility and reproducibility for research and development.